 Set up of the Secretariat 2017/2109: The Secretariat is a shared responsibility between the Rome Secretariat and the Regional Secretariat, which are set up in the different regions on the basis of the ongoing regional process.
 The Rome-based Secretariat will be operated by Crocevia and the office of LVC in Rome.

 The General Meeting agrees that Crocevia is the Rome based organization to which is given the responsibility to facilitate the relations on a regular base with the UN Rome based agencies

-Appointment of the Facilitating Committee and the Support Group:
+Appointment of the Facilitating Committee:

 The Operative Group will be selected by the end of May 2018